Management and Marketing

 Prerequisite(s): MKT 300 or MKT 301.

 MKT 441.
-Topics in Marketing Analytics.
+Marketing Analytics.
 3 Hours

-Prerequisite(s): MKT 300 or MKT 301, DSC 211.
+Prerequisites: MKT 300 or MKT 301; DSC 211.

 MKT 455.
-Marketing Analytics and Strategy.
+Marketing Research II.
 3 Hours

 This course, which is the CAP major capstone, focuses on the analytical methods used to interpret market and customer data and to inform strategic decisions.
 Emphasis is placed on applying the empirical results from data analyses to issues of market identification and segmentation, product and brand positioning, pricing, distribution, and promotional strategies.
 Topics include hypothesis testing through statistical analyses, development of data-driven marketing strategy recommendations, and clarity in reporting of results.
 These topics are covered through analysis of marketing project data from class clients, preparation of a comprehensive marketing research strategy report, and presentation of results and recommendations to clients.

-Prerequisite(s): ACC 207, ACC 208; MKT 450; Marketing major.
+Prerequisites: ACC 201 or ACC 208; ACC 202 or ACC 207; MKT 450; Marketing major.

 MKT 494.
 Special Topics in Marketing.
 3 Hours